matrix-org/matrix-spec-proposals/proposals/3348 Server-Server Room based extensible communication.md

-Using rooms for Server to Server (This document uses the word server even tho saying node is probably more accurate to compensate for clients that are Hybrids of Homeserver and Client as is the case for P2P Clients) communication has benefits in that interfacing with rooms is well a whole world easier for developers and will allow for having presistent states that the servers can agree on via state resolution of the rooms utilised for this.
+Using rooms for Server to Server (This document uses the word server even tho saying node is probably more accurate to compensate for clients that are Hybrids of Homeserver and Client as is the case for P2P Clients) communication has benefits in that interfacing with rooms is well a whole world easier for developers and will allow for having persistent states that the servers can agree on via state resolution

+of the rooms utilised for this.

 ## The basics